 Red, Rust, and Brown ring in the toilet

-If you have a red brown or rust color in your toilet it’s from too much iron in your water, these are common hard water stains and can be removed with some natural homemade cleaners.
+If you have a red-brown or rust color in your toilet, it’s from too much iron in your water; these are common hard water stains and can be removed with some natural homemade cleaners.

-How to remove rust ring in the toilet
+How to remove rust ring in the toilet bowl

 How to remove hard water stains from a toilet is simple.
-There are several options for removing hard water stains from a toilet.
+There are several options for removing hard water deposits from a toilet.
 Understanding that the water minerals have built up in the bowl and need to be removed.

 How to prevent hard water stains in the toilet

-The best way to prevent this type of build up in your water is to install an iron removal system on your main water supply as it comes into the house.
+The best way to prevent this type of build-up in your water is to install an iron removal system on your main water supply as it comes into the house.
 This will help prevent the rust ring.

 Another thing you may want to do is inspect your pipes.
 The iron could be coming from the pipes in the house.
-Either way if you are going to attempt this it’s best to bring in a plumber to see what option is right for your situation.
+Either way, if you are going to attempt this, it’s best to bring in a plumber to see what option is right for your situation.

 What you will need to clean a toilet ring